Keep Acute Stress from Becoming Chronic

 2020 gave us the pandemic and the election season.
 2021 gave us more pandemic, more politics, and a dose of complicated world affairs.
 Two months into 2022, and guess what?
 More pandemic and more politics.
 And now we’re on the verge of another election season, which means even more politics.

 Unfortunately, we can’t put our heads in the sand like an ostrich and ignore everything around us until it goes away.
 Because even if it does go away, more stress will come.

 That’s why we say it’s part of being human.

 And that’s why each of us needs to learn practical stress management skills.
 If we didn’t, we’d all walk around all day stressed, worried, and probably irritable or outright angry.
 At our families, at our coworkers, at our friends, or at the world in general.

 Stress and Addiction Recovery

-If you’re in recovery from an alcohol or substance use disorder (AUD/SUD), you know how important it is to manage stress.
+If you’re in recovery from an alcohol or substance use disorder (AUD/SUD) or undergoing a detox program, you know how important it is to manage stress.
 From the small stressors to the major life stressors, you have to learn how to deal with them all.
 Because for you, too much stress can lead to the one thing you most want to avoid: relapse.

 You understand that when you don’t address your stress head on, it builds up.
 What starts small – if ignored – gets large.
 It can happen quickly.
 Like a snowball rolling downhill.
 Let it gain momentum and it gets hard to stop.
 The more momentum it gains, the harder it is to stop.